 - a.
-The Related Party Transactions Committee shall meet at least every quarter, with authority to convene for special meetings, as the circumstances require. - b.
-The Chairperson shall be the presiding officer during committee meetings. - c.
+The Related Party Transactions Committee shall meet at least four times a year, with authority to convene for special meetings, as the circumstances require. - b.
+Attendance of at least a majority of all the member of the Committee shall constitute a quorum for the Committee to transact business in a meeting to be convened.
+No business shall be transacted at any meeting unless a quorum is present. - c.
+The Chairperson shall be the presiding officer during committee meetings.
+In the absence of the Chairperson, the Vice-Chairperson shall preside in the meeting of the Committee. - d.
 The Office of the Corporate Secretary shall serve as the Secretariat of the Committee.
-The RPTCom shall maintain and safe keep all final decisions of the BOD on material RPTs and limit breaches, including important facts about the nature, terms, conditions, original and outstanding individual and aggregate balances, justification and other details that shall allow stakeholders to make informed judgment as to the reasonableness of the transaction, duly reflected in the minutes of the meetings and shall be readily available for audit and monitoring purposes.
-The Minutes of the Meetings as well as the resolutions shall be reported to and noted by the LBP Board of Directors.
+The Secretariat shall maintain and safe keep all final decisions of the BOD on material RPTs and limit breaches, including important facts about the nature, terms, conditions, original and outstanding individual and aggregate balances, justification and other details that shall allow stakeholders to make informed judgment as to the reasonableness of the transaction, duly reflected in the minutes of the meetings and shall be readily available for audit and monitoring purposes.
+The Minutes of the Meetings as well as the resolutions shall be reported to and noted by the LBP Board of Directors. - e.
+The Committee, if deemed necessary, may invite members of the Bank's management to attend the Committee meetings to provide relevant information or data necessary for the matters for discussion during the Committee meeting.